thaiphan/magento2-s3/README.md

 ### Magento is still loading images from the file system!
 What went wrong?

-The S3 extension is built on top of the database file storage, which will re-download files back onto the file system as part of a caching mechanism.
+The S3 extension is built on top of the built-in database file storage, which will re-download files back onto the file system as part of a caching mechanism.
 Magento will then use this cached version of the image instead of using S3.

 If you have enabled S3 integration then you can safely delete the images off your file system **(although please take a backup just in case)**.
 If you want Magento to not download files to the file system, you can configure your static media URL to point to S3 or CloudFront.